PLA @ Bellingrath School Newsletter

 Happy National Principals Month Dr. Mary Holloway!

-Tips for celebrating National Principal's Month
+National Principal's Month

 - For the safety of your child, please make sure that they are leaving the campus after school.
 There is no supervision on campus after 3:00 PM.
 Together we will strive to keep our students safe!